 The Coasties require these flares to be visible for 7 miles.
 We wanted to see how they compared to each other and set up a special test by setting reflective targets at intervals on a 210-yard golf fairway and noting the distance at which we saw the rescue lights’ illumination reflected in the targets.
 These were our top contenders.

 This patented floating device activates with a twist of its Fresnel lens, emitting an SOS signal reportedly visible as far as 10 nautical miles.
 It satisfies Coast Guard signal carriage requirements, but only for recreational boats and only when accompanied with a day-signal orange flag — which is included in each package.
 The latter eliminates the need to carry flammable, toxic chemical-fire or smoke flares.

 Summary: This signal was simple to activate and required no additional assistance once activated.
 It is waterproof, floats and comes with a lanyard.
-The light was far brighter than we expected from a single LED.
+The light was far brighter than we expected.
 Spare batteries in the ditch bag add life, and in our examination, it appeared durable enough to stand up to bangs and knocks during storage and deployment.

 The EDF1 operates in several light modes, ranging from economy to high to ultra.
 It emits a red emergency strobe light in a 360-degree hemisphere broadly visible from land, sea and air.
 When it’s fastened to a vest, it also has a beam function that operates the LEDs on only one side.
 A trigger guard protects the device from accidental activation to protect the batteries.
 An SOS setting simplifies signaling distress.